 Before you invest time and effort into hypnobirthing, it is natural to be skeptical about whether hypnobirthing techniques actually work or not.
 I know I was certainly skeptical when I started!

 Today, we’ll take a look at what various studies have found, as well as some feedback from various hypnobirthing courses that have surveyed their participants.
-Whilst it would be great to see more randomised control trails on hypnobirthing, there currently aren’t that many to choose from, and most of them only focus on the effectiveness of hypnosis as pain relief.
+Whilst it would be great to see more randomized control trials on hypnobirthing, there currently aren’t that many to choose from, and most of them only focus on the effectiveness of hypnosis as pain relief.
 That is why we will take lots of other evidence into account as well, as hypnobirthing practitioners claim that it is able to help in far more ways than just pain relief.